-The internal middleware supporting the Web administration and internal operations of the Magnia SG20 are based on a trigger mechanism.
+The internal middleware supporting the web administration and internal operations of the Magnia SG20 are based on a trigger mechanism.
 Triggers are scripts (or sets of scripts) that are executed when certain events occur on the system.
-Though triggers may perform other tasks, the two primary tasks they perform are typically the regeneration of template-based configuration files, and the stopping and starting of various related system services.
+Though triggers may perform other tasks, the two primary tasks performed are typically the regeneration of templatized configuration files, and the stopping and starting of various related system services.
 Magnia SG20 trigger scripts are written in Perl.

 Events that cause triggers to be executed usually involve any detected change in the state or configuration of a specific system area or service.
 For example, the networking triggers may be executed when there is a change in the IP address of the public port (such as when a DHCP address is acquired).
-Triggers are also executed when a change is made through the Web administration user interface.
-For example, adding or deleting a user could execute the mod\users trigger to regenerate various password and user configuration files.
+Triggers are also executed when a change is made through the web administration user interface.
+For example, adding or deleting a user could execute the mod_users trigger to regenerate various password and user configuration files.

-Triggers can be useful when integrating your application into the Magnia SG20 system.
+Triggers can be useful when integrating your application in the Magnia SG20 system.

-- If you change configuration file templates, you can regenerate all the affected configurations and enable the change to become effective by launching the associated trigger. - You can add your own trigger scripts to existing triggers.
+- If you change configuration file templates, you can regenerate all the effected configurations and have the change become effective by launching the associated trigger. - You can add your own triggers scripts to existing triggers.

-The core of the trigger mechanism is a series of directories, (one per trigger, and named after the trigger), that are organized under /sa2/triggers.
-These directories may be nested as deeply as desired for organizational purposes, but the trigger name is the portion of the directory path relative to /sa2/triggers.
+The core of the trigger mechanism is a series of directories, one per trigger (named after the trigger), that are organized under /sa2/triggers.
+These directories may be nested as deeply as desired for organization purposes, but the trigger name will be the portion of the directory path relative to /sa2/triggers.
 Each directory contains scripts that execute actions that are tied to the trigger.
-The actions most likely include, but are not limited to, regenerating the template files for each dependent application, and then restarting the dependent service.
-The scripts in each trigger directory should be indexed by a zero-padded numeric string in a manner similar to the templates.
-The scripts are executed in the order that ls -l [0-9] \ produces; therefore, the filename of each script must start with a number.
+The actions will most likely include, but are not limited to, regenerating the template files for each dependent application, then restarting the dependent service.
+The scripts in each trigger directory should be indexed by zero-padded numeric string in a manner similar to the templates.
+The scripts will be executed in the order that ls 1 [0-9] produces, so the filename of each script must start with a number.

-Trigger interface
+Trigger Interface

-The most common use of triggers in custom applications is to assure that templatebased configuration changes are applied to the system after modification.
+The most common use of triggers when creating custom applications is to assure that templatized configuration changes are applied to the system after modification.
 In this case, executing the proper trigger from the command line is all that is needed.
 The usage statement of the trigger command is: